 Targeted mowing: Mowing can be effective if begun just after peak blooming, but before the seeds set in the late summer or early fall.
 Cut plants will likely re-sprout after mowing, so it is important to combine mowing with other control methods such as bagging and removing the plants, especially those that are flowering and spot spraying with an approved herbicide.
 Be especially careful when using mowers, weed whips, mechanical string trimmers as they can spray users with sap and bits of the plants, leading to redness and sometimes hundreds of blisters on exposed skin.
 Wear goggles and protective clothing when mowing.

 Use of herbicides: When a weed such as wild parsnip is declared a noxious weed, both the City and residents are able to purchase herbicides to control it.
 This is not considered a cosmetic use of pesticides because this plant can pose a risk to people.
-For more information please go to the Ontario Ministry of the Environment and Climate Change (MOECC) website.
+For more information please go to the Ontario Ministry of the Environment, Conservation and Parks (MECP) website.

 Monitoring: Long-term monitoring is important in keeping this weed under control, as seeds will continue to germinate for several years.

-Reporting wild parsnip: Report wild parsnip, poison ivy or giant hogweed on city property by calling 3-1-1 or letting us know with this on-line reporting form.
+Reporting wild parsnip: Report wild parsnip, poison ivy or giant hogweed on city property by calling 3-1-1 or by reporting online.

 Safety information: Important safety information on wild parsnip hazards, control and disposal is available on the Ontario’s Invading Species Awareness Program web site.